 About Academic Advising

 Academic advising is a professional partnership between a student and an academic advisor.
 Both parties should be investing in the relationship.
 The academic advisor exists to help the student navigate their journey through higher education and assist with struggles along the way.
 It is important for the student to stay up-to-date with current policies, deadlines, and paperwork.
 Meeting with an academic advisor on a regular basis will help ensure the student is meeting those responsibilities.
 This relationship is new for many students.
-The Undergraduate Student Services (UGSS) office has created an Advising Syllabus to aid students in understand the responsibilities and expectations for each party.
+The advising office has created an advising syllabus to aid students in understand the responsibilities and expectations for each party.

 Our vision is to lead institutional efforts to extend and improve lifelong learning and lifespan development toward improved quality of life across our diverse society.
 We aspire to be a center of excellence in research and scholarly programs focusing on the complex issues affecting individuals, families, schools, and consumers in our global communities.